 The second question you are definitely asking is…”How does it apply to my music?“

 Well in this lesson I reveal the answer to BOTH…

 2. Understanding Decibels

-More than any other topic in music recording…
+More than any other topic in audio recording…

 The subject of decibels is probably the MOST misunderstood.